Giere History, Family Crest & Coats of Arms

 Early Origins of the Giere family

-The surname Giere was first found in Suffolk, where the earliest record of the name is of Albert, Joscelin Gere, between 133-60 as listed in the "Cartularium monasterii de Rameseia" rolls.
+The surname Giere was first found in Suffolk, where the earliest record of the name is Albert, Joscelin Gere, who was listed in the "Cartularium monasterii de Rameseia" Rolls between 1133-1160.

 Early History of the Giere family

 This web page shows only a small excerpt of our Giere research.
-Another 155 words (11 lines of text) covering the years 1379, 1601, 1602, 1565, 1580 and 1603 are included under the topic Early Giere History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1379, 1601, 1602, 1565, 1580, 1603, 1622, 1662, 1622, 1601, 1649 and 1615 are included under the topic Early Giere History in all our PDF Extended History products and printed products wherever possible.

 Giere Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Giere have been found, including Gear, Geare, Geear, Geere, Gere and others.

 Early Notables of the Giere family (pre 1700)

-Another 48 words (3 lines of text) are included under the topic Early Giere Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Giere Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Giere family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Giere, or a variant listed above: Thomas Geare, who came to Boston in 1635; George Gere, who also arrived Boston in 1635; Wm Gear, who came to Virginia in 1678; Solomon Gear, an 'emigrant in bondage,' who arrived in Boston in 1720.